Annie Wright, LMFT · Trauma-Informed Therapist & Coach

 Burnout in driven women is rarely just about working too hard.
 In my clinical experience, the burnout that brings driven, accomplished women to therapy is almost always rooted in something deeper: a nervous system that learned early that rest is dangerous, that worth is conditional on output, that stopping means falling apart.

-The resources below are my complete clinical writing on burnout for driven and ambitious women — what it really is, where it comes from, and what actually heals it.
+The resources below are my complete clinical writing on burnout for driven women.
+What it really is, where it comes from, and what actually heals it.

 Curated Articles & Resources